ivisondsb/ivisondsb/README.md

 Oops, Ivison speaking, all right?
 My name is Ivison, I'm 23 years old, and I'm an IT student.
-I graduated in Digital Games, but I've been deepening my knowledge for Mobile Native development.
+I graduated in Digital Games, but I've been deepening my knowledge for Mobile Development.
 Looking for an opportunity in some of these areas, but focus on mobile development.